Dayton Marcos: Final years

 Long time owner Matthews died at home in Dayton in spring of 1942, and his Marcos were remembered as "the means of keeping semi pro ball alive" in Dayton.
 By 1943, the Marcos had rebranded at least twice as the independent Dayton Monarchs and Dayton Elks.
 By 1947, the Marcos name had returned and the team was a member of the minor Western American Association.
 Newspaper coverage of the Marcos fades after 1950, and in 1952 Westwood Field (then known as Sucher's Park) was sold for redevelopment.

 Legacy

 In 2011, the entire Marcos franchise was honored with a permanently installed marker in the Dayton Walk of Fame, located in the historic Wright-Dunbar Business District in the city.
-From 2016-2019, Sinclair Community College the Negro Leagues by wearing replicas of Marcos and other jerseys for several games.
+From 2016-2019, Sinclair Community College honored the Negro Leagues by wearing replicas of Marcos and other jerseys for several games.
 On June 12, 2021, the City of Dayton celebrated "Dayton Marcos Day."